tammiele/go-lnd/deployment/aws/ec2/guides/js/01-simple-nodejs/README.md

 **III.
 SSH to virtual**
 If you use iTerm2 on Apple Silicon chip, I think you can met the terminal is very slow and lag.
 So you can try using [WARP](https://www.warp.dev/) instead.

 You copy `Public IPv4 DNS` having in `Instance Information`.
-In current folder, you paste the `.pem` file to here.
-Open the terminal and type
+In current folder, you paste the `.pem` file.
 ```bash
 $ ssh -i <file-name>.pem <publict-ipv4-dns>
 ```